Grow your own way with these proven tips and tricks for crafting an effective franchise marketing plan.

 1. Have an integrated, multi-channel approach

-Most franchise marketing will consist of multiple approaches, from organic social media and search engine optimization (SEO) to paid ads and more.
-But if you’ve got all of these strategies working independently in silos, you may run into issues of inconsistency and working harder instead of smarter.
+Most franchise marketing will be made up of multiple approaches, from organic social media and search engine optimization (SEO) to local search ads and more.
+But if you’ve got all of these strategies working independently in silos, you may run into consistency issues.

-Fun fact: HawkSEM partnered with printing services franchise SpeedPro to help grow their business through new customer acquisition and corporate growth alignment.
-As a result, we were able to help them reduce cost per conversion by more than 30%, grow conversion rates by 220%, and increase click-through rates by 450%.
-Find out how we can help your franchise.
+Fun fact: HawkSEM partnered with printing services franchise SpeedPro to help grow their business through our digital marketing services like customer acquisition and corporate growth alignment.
+We were able to help them reduce cost per conversion by more than 30%, more than double conversion rates, and increase click-through rates more than four times over.